-CCHL will actively engage with its operating subsidiaries to provide strategic alignment with the ultimate shareholder's expectations.
+CCHL will actively engage with its operating subsidiaries and its shareholder to ensure strategic alignment with the Council's strategic priorities.

 CCHL regularly receives a strategic performance report detailing financial, market and performance updates.

 CCHL management meet with operating subsidiary management regularly to review current performance and strategic focus areas.